AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-2026-06-0.md

 - A delay is observed before the Next button becomes enabled for courses, impacting the learner navigation experience.
 (GUIDES-45113)
 - Short answer question styling is rendered incorrectly in publishing output despite displaying correctly in preview.
 (GUIDES-46478)
 - When generating PDF output for courses containing videos, the video content is not rendered and only the file path is displayed instead of a placeholder image such as a video thumbnail or poster image.
 This issue has been resolved by enabling **Embed multimedia files** option in the Native PDF output preset.(GUIDES-45117)
+- CSS pseudo-classes and elements are rendered in white in the Guide's Editor, making them invisible or difficult to read against the editor background.
+(GUIDES-45116)

 ## Known issues